God of War III: Marketing

 God of War III had an extensive marketing campaign before its release.
 This campaign began in early 2008 when a teaser for God of War III appeared as an image (the original PlayStation 3 logo surrounded by the Greek omega) at the end of the instruction manual for God of War: Chains of Olympus.
 This was soon followed by a teaser trailer screened at Sony's 2008 E3 press conference.
 Another trailer premiered at the 2008 Spike Video Game Awards, and an "official" God of War III trailer was released in February 2009.
 A new trailer debuted with the release of God of War III on March 16, 2010.

 In October 2009, Santa Monica Studio announced the God of War III Ultimate Edition, available by pre-order in North America.
 The package included a replica Pandora's Box, a limited-edition The Art of God of War III book, and downloadable content (DLC) from the PlayStation Network, which included the "Challenge of Exile" mode, Kratos' "Dominus" costume, the God of War: Unearthing the Legend documentary, the God of War Trilogy Soundtrack, and the God of War: Blood & Metal EP.
 A limited Ultimate Trilogy Edition was released in Europe, Australia, and New Zealand and included the contents of the Ultimate Edition, as well as God of War Collection, four Kratos costumes, and God of War postcards.
-A God of War III PS3 bundle, with a 250GB PS3 and a copy of God of War III, was also available in Europe.
+A God of War III PS3 bundle, with a 250 GB PS3 and a copy of God of War III, was also available in Europe.
 A God of War III media kit with special packaging and content was distributed to journalists in the PAL regions, and several were given as prizes on PlayStation Europe's website during the week of March 22, 2010.
 In Japan, God of War III was released in two packages: a standalone version and a God of War Trilogy Edition.
 The latter included God of War III, God of War Collection, an art book, and a Kratos skin.

 For pre-orders, some retailers included a premium costume for Kratos: the Apollo, Forgotten Warrior, and Phantom of Chaos skins from Amazon.com, Game Crazy and Play.com, and GameStop, respectively.
 GameStop pre-orders also included a 17 × 24 in poster signed by God of War III concept artist Andy Park and an entry in its "Be the Envy of the Gods" sweepstakes.
 7-Eleven issued a God of War III poster for pre-orders and sold a Kratos' Fury Slurpee in God of War III cups.
 The cups and their specially marked Mountain Dew bottles had codes usable on the Slurpee website for God of War III downloadable content, including a behind-the-scenes video, wallpapers, PlayStation Home content, and an in-game Kratos skin, the Morpheus Armor.